 He has been involved in restoration and antiques for over 30 years; items restored by him are in museum collections in Ontario, Canada.
 He has consulted with various institutions concerning artifact conservation, restoration, display, de-accession, and fund-raising.

 - Via Post Office (sorry, no FedEx, UPS, or Purolator), using a method with tracking.
 Please contact us in advance via email, so as to avoid the confusion that results from unknown surprise packages!
 Feel free to email us for a shipping address.

-- Pens can be dropped off in person at:
+Pens for repair can be mailed to, or dropped off in person at:

 A reasonable service charge will apply to cover postage & handling, and you will be given a receipt at the time of drop-off.
 This fee is no more than regular shipping would cost you through the Post Office.